 Bibliographical noteFunding Information:

 S.S. and E.F. would like to thank Spanish Ministry of Education and Science (MAT2003-01253 and CTQ2006-15681-C0) for its financial support.
 M.P. was supported by the Japanese Ministry for Education, Culture, Sports, Science and Technology (MEXT) through ICYS program.
 Authors are indebted to Dr. Maria José Esplandiu (GSB, UAB, Spain) for AFM measurements.
-Appendix A

 All Science Journal Classification (ASJC) codes